NEW Introducing AI product questions Learn more

 Setup

-Implementation Steps
+Implementation steps

 From first source connection to your full team searching in Slack.

-1. 1
+1

-Connect your primary documentation sources
+Connect documentation sources

-2. 2
+2

 Connect Slack and Linear

-3. 3
+3

 Add remaining sources

-4. 4
+4

 Configure the Slack command

-5. 5
+5

-Set permission rules and audit logging
+Set permissions and audit

-• Read-only — never writes to your sources
+• Read-only, never writes to your sources

 • Permission-aware across all connected tools